HrishikeshP-01/AzureFundamentals/README.md

 **VM Sprawl** – It’s quick & easy to provision VMs in cloud.
 However, it is also very easy to forget about VMs.
 VM Sprawl occurs when no: of VMs increase to the extent that admins can no longer control or manage them.
 This will lead to wasteful consumption of resources, increased costs, loss of performance & even server crash.

+## Cloud deployment models
+1. Public clouds –
+- Available to anyone over the internet
+- Cloud provider owns the IT infrastructure
+- Adhere to strict data security & data center security standards
+- Providers probably will have data centers in multiple locations
+- CSP security accreditations are required so that users will use them.
+- Shared responsibility models – CSP responsible for hardware, Customer responsible for configuration, software install, updates, etc.
+- Data Sovereignty – laws of the location will apply to data
+- Larger target for malicious users
+- Cloud service offerings may vary between geographical regions.

+2. Private cloud –
+- Infrastructure is owned & used by a single organization
+- They have full config control
+- Full responsibility for what happens
+- Metered usage can still be used in internal clouds
+- Also uses virtualization

+3. Hybrid cloud –
+- Combination of private & public cloud
+- Owner has full configuration control (private)
+- Also uses virtualization
+- Confidential processes and data might have to remain under a single org.
+Due to company or country laws.

+4. Community clouds –
+- Adheres to all cloud computing characteristics
+- It’s a specialized cloud with services tailored for specific needs/audience
+- Eg: Azure US Govt., Azure Germany

+## Azure Data Centers –
+- All azure cloud services are located here
+- Physical locations are not disclosed in the interest of security
+- There will be one or more within an availability zone (AZ)
+- Designed with redundancy in mind – power failure, network failure, etc.
+- There will be physical security at the location